vectordotdev/vrl/changelog.d/README.md

 When using the type 'breaking' to add notes for a breaking change, these should be more verbose than other entries typically.
 It should include all details that would be relevant for the user to need to handle upgrading to the breaking change.

-## Community Contributors

-When a PR is authored/has commits by a contributor from the VRL community, the fragment contents can optionally contain a line which specifies the community members involved in making the change.
-This is later used during the release process to render as a link to the github user profile for the authors specified.

-The process for adding this is simply to have the last line of the file be in this format:

-    authors: <author1_gh_username>, <author2_gh_username>, <...>

 ## Example